sd65/MiniVim/README.md

 `wget https://raw.githubusercontent.com/sd65/MiniVim/master/vimrc -O ~/.vimrc`

 And then add `stty -ixon` to your .zshrc or .bashrc (your shell will ignore XON/XOFF signals.
 Needed to remap Ctrl S, Ctrl Q).
+It will prevent the terminal from "freezing" when saving a file or duplicating a line.

 ## How to use